12 Crypto Leverage Trading Strategies to Control Exposure

 Most of the time the crypto market is moving up and down in a very wild fashion and it is famously known for its high volatility.

-Volatility is something that every day trader needs to make money because it is volatility that makes our trades earn a profit at the end of the day.
+Volatility is something that every day trader needs to make money because it is volatility that makes leveraged trades profitable.

 But what happens when the volatility dries out and the market suddenly stops moving?

-Do we keep trading, do we change our setups, or do we increase the size to compensate for the lack of movements?
+Should traders keep trading, change setups, or increase size to compensate for lack of movement?

-No, when the market pauses and slows down we should not change our approach or increase our size to try to make up for the lack of volatility.
+No. When the market pauses and slows down, traders should not change their approach or increase size to make up for lack of volatility.

 This is just like kicking a dead horse, it won’t move.

-When your favorite crypto coin stops moving and enters a tight trading range you should also stop trading and take a moment to leave the screen.
+When your favorite crypto coin stops moving and enters a tight trading range stepping away from the screen is often the better move.

-But why is this?
-Why can’t we adapt and keep trading even if the market is moving less?
+But why?
+Why not adapt and keep trading even if the market is moving less?

 The word is inconsistent.
 The market is inconsistent and it doesn’t have a clear trend, in any direction.